This webinar was originally accepted as a Teaching Course for ACPA's 77th Annual Meeting.

 To receive 1.0 contact hours:

-- Learners must attend 80% or more of each session attended.
+- Learners must attend 80% or more of the webinar.

 - Learners must complete and submit an evaluation form.